seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         MAX-ACCESS  read-only
         STATUS      current
         DESCRIPTION
-            "For a Certificate Authority (CA) certificate, this indicates a grouping of policy mappings between a certificate issuer CA domain policy and a domain policy of the subject certificate CA. The value of this column
+            "For a Certification Authority (CA) certificate, this indicates a grouping of policy mappings between a certificate issuer CA domain policy and a domain policy of the subject certificate CA. The value of this column